Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Sure."

-"Is it… easy, to keep these secrets?
+"Is it... easy, to keep these secrets?
 Or do you struggle?"

 Darcy touched her lip thoughtfully.
 "I’m lucky." she said at last.
 "I work with people who have the same clearance I do, and it helps, but a big part of classified information is about compartmentalisation and need-to-know.
-And if the guy I work with most closely doesn’t need to know, well…"
+And if the guy I work with most closely doesn’t need to know, well..."

 "You’ve not answered my question."

 Darcy acknowledged that she hadn’t with an amused motion of her head.
-"I… find it much easier once I understand *why* they’re secret." she said.
+"I... find it much easier once I understand *why* they’re secret." she said.
 "I may not always agree with the rationale, but knowing there *is* a rationale - and there’s *always* a rationale - well, it makes it easier."

 "Easi-***er?*** Not actually *easy."*

 "...I have friends and family and there are times when I might be having a conversation with them and they’ll say something or voice an opinion that treads on territory I know about."
 Darcy told her.
-"Biting your tongue when you know that their whole argument is completely wrong, but you can’t give them the puzzle piece they need to really make sense of things… that’s not easy."
+"Biting your tongue when you know that their whole argument is completely wrong, but you can’t give them the puzzle piece they need to really make sense of things... that’s not easy."

 "So you struggle."

 "Sometimes, yes."
 Darcy agreed.

 Ava drank her coffee in thoughtful silence.
 "That makes me feel better." she confessed, once the mug was empty and she’d put it down.
-"If you’d said it was effortless…"
+"If you’d said it was effortless..."

 She picked up a pen and signed the agreement.